K0rgana/web-advcd/README.md

    };
    ```

-1. Now we will show the current user in the header component.
+1. Now we will show the current user in the Header component.
 Go to `/src/components/Header.js` and import:

    - `auth` from the `firebaseConfig.js`;
    - `signOut` from `firebase/auth`;